Juventus wins 1-0 at Sampdoria but loses Dybala to injury | Taiwan News

 Dries Mertens, who had missed an early penalty, netted his 20th league goal this season and Lorenzo Insigne scored twice to give Napoli a commanding lead before Empoli hit back through former Napoli player Omar El Kaddouri and Massimo Maccarone.

-Napoli moved a point above Roma, for a few hours at least, while Empoli remained seven points above the bottom three.
+"We are happy for the win, but you don't grow like this," Napoli captain Marek Hamsik said.
+"We can't give a whole half to our opponents and risk compromising everything we did well ...
+We won and that's good, but we have to talk.
+We want to get into the Champions League automatically."

-The visitors were awarded a controversial penalty in the sixth minute when Mertens was fouled by Andrea Costa, althought it was unclear whether the challenge was inside the box.
+The visitors were awarded a controversial penalty in the sixth minute when Mertens was fouled by Andrea Costa, although it was unclear whether the challenge was inside the box.

 Mertens' spot kick was parried by Lukasz Skorupski.